Shaliach tzibbur course 2020-2022

 - A pleasant singing voice.

-- A statement from the local authorities that the student has no record of criminal behaviour.
+- A statement from the local authorities that the student has no record of criminal behaviour can be asked.

 I. The candidate